 CAVAL is a reciprocal borrowing program that allows staff and students of participating libraries to borrow material from other participating libraries.
-To register you will need to bring a current staff or student card from your home institute along with a current authorised CAVAL card.
+To register you will need to provide proof (e.g. a current staff or student ID card from your home institution) and be able to login to your home institution staff/student portal.
 Standard loan & restricted loan rules apply for non-VU members.

 University Libraries of Australia and New Zealand borrowing scheme (ULANZ)

 ULANZ is a borrowing scheme that allows students and staff of Australian and New Zealand universities to borrow in person from any other participating university library.
 The scheme is a cooperative arrangement between CAUL (Council of Australian University Librarians) and CONZUL (Council of New Zealand University Librarians).

 Registration is done directly at the host institution, which provides you with a borrowing card.
 You will need to provide photo ID as well as proof of current enrolment/employment from your home university.